-AP VoteCast: Late momentum boosts Biden in Virginia
+AP VoteCast: A state-by-state snapshot of Super Tuesday

 WASHINGTON (AP) — The Associated Press is surveying voters in eight of the 14 states holding Democratic presidential primaries on Tuesday.
-Here’s a snapshot of voters in Alabama, Colorado, Massachusetts, Minnesota, North Carolina, Texas and Virginia — who they are and what matters to them — based on preliminary results from AP VoteCast, conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of voters in Alabama, California, Colorado, Massachusetts, Minnesota, North Carolina, Texas and Virginia — who they are and what matters to them — based on preliminary results from AP VoteCast, conducted for The Associated Press by NORC at the University of Chicago.

 VIRGINIA

 Joe Biden’s late momentum was real in Virginia, a state likely to be a top battleground in November.
-About 4 in 10 voters there said they made a late decision about whom to vote for in the primary.
-About half of them went for the former vice president, who has been called the winner in the state by AP.
+Close to half of voters there said they made a late decision about whom to vote for in the primary, and about two-thirds of them went for the former vice president, who won the state.

 Biden’s coalition there looks like it has elsewhere.
-He won about half of voters ages 45 and older, the majority of voters in the state.
+He won roughly two-thirds of voters ages 45 and older, the majority of voters in the state.
 Black voters were far more likely to support Biden than any other candidate.
-Close to half of those who attend religious services at least monthly backed Biden.
+About 6 in 10 of those who attend religious services at least monthly backed Biden.

-Biden won about half of moderates and conservatives — and even about 30% of liberals, chipping away at Vermont Sen. Bernie Sanders’ core supporters.
+Biden won about 60% of moderates and conservatives — and even about 40% of liberals, chipping away at Vermont Sen. Bernie Sanders’ core supporters.
+Biden also received support from both college-educated voters and those without a degree.

 Sanders continued his strength among young voters — winning about half of those under 30.
-Latino voters were slightly more likely to show support for Sanders than for Biden.

-Among white voters, 4 in 10 supported Biden, while about 2 in 10 went for Sanders and about 1 in 10 each supported former New York Mayor Mike Bloomberg and Massachusetts Sen. Elizabeth Warren.

-Health care stood out to about a third of voters in Virginia’s Democratic primary as the top issue facing the nation.
-Roughly 2 in 10 each had climate change and the economy on their minds.
+About 40% of Latino voters supported Sanders, while about a third supported Biden.

 ALABAMA

-After a dominant win in South Carolina last week, Alabama is likely to be another test of Biden’s strength with black voters.
-A majority of Alabama’s Democratic primary voters are African American.
-Voters overall give Biden an edge over other candidates as the one best able to handle issues related to race.
+After Biden’s dominant win in South Carolina last week, Alabama was another test of his strength with black voters — and he performed just as well.
+A majority of Alabama’s Democratic primary voters are African American, and about 7 in 10 of them supported the former vice president.
+AP declared Biden the winner when polls closed in the state.

+Overall, voters gave Biden an edge over other candidates as the one best able to handle issues related to race.

+Biden also earned the support of older voters and religious voters, as well as voters across education levels.

 In Alabama, voters were closely divided over whether they wanted a candidate who would bring fundamental change to Washington or one who would restore the political system to how it was before Donald Trump was elected in 2016.
 But they showed a slight preference for a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.